DUNE/dune_plot_style/guidelines.md

 ### Font and font size

 - Use a sans serif font (e.g. Helvetica is setup with this package).
+- Use consistent fonts across a single plot.
 - Limit the number of fonts and text styles (bold, italic, underlined, etc.)

 #### For presentations & posters: